Myanmar public urges gas sanctions to stop military funding | Headlines

 - Indonesia

 “We had a good relationship and good memories of Total,” said the young woman, whose name, like those of other Myanmar gas workers in this story, is being withheld by The Associated Press for their safety.
 “Total has taken a lot from Myanmar....so they should at least help Myanmar with a little bit of effort during such a bloody period in our country.”
 In recent months, the Myanmar public's cries for sanctions on gas revenues have grown thunderous.
 In August, activists launched the “Blood Money Campaign” movement, risking their lives by marching in the streets and carrying signs that read: “Freeze payments to junta and save Myanmar.”
-Others posted photos of themselves on social media holding signs that targeted the gas companies at the centre of the debate: “Total, Chevron — Stop accessory to murder.”
+Others posted photos of themselves on social media holding signs that targeted the gas companies at the center of the debate: “Total, Chevron — Stop accessory to murder.”
 The United Nations' top expert on human rights in Myanmar says millions of people across the country are imposing personal sanctions by withholding taxes, refusing to pay power bills and boycotting products linked to the military.
 And on Nov.
-30, hundreds of civil society organisations in Myanmar joined their international colleagues in signing a letter asking Total's CEO to stop payments to military-controlled accounts.
+30, 540 civil society organisations in Myanmar joined international colleagues in sending a letter to CEO Patrick Pouyanne asking Total to “put an end to its complicity in crimes against humanity” by making payments to a holding account.
+The letter argued that Total is violating local laws against misappropriating public money and “has placed itself on the side of the junta.”
 The AP also obtained a copy of a letter from workers at Yadana to their managers earlier this year calling on Total's subsidiary, Total E&P Myanmar, to suspend export payments to the military, place the funds in a protected account and freeze income tax.
 “We are specifically concerned that the profits gained from Yadana Project, which we are working for, will, one way or another, help fund the military junta's violent repression of Myanmar people,” the letter said.
-Total and Chevron say they condemn human rights abuses, but argue that sanctions could cause Myanmar's people further problems, such as cutting off electricity and making local gas workers vulnerable to military retaliation.
+Total and Chevron say they condemn human rights abuses, but also want to prevent further harm to the people of Myanmar by cutting off electricity.
+In addition, Total said it is wary of putting its local employees in danger of reprisals from the military, including forced labor.

 Meanwhile, tolerance on the ground for global inaction has worn thin.
 Local armed groups, referred to as People's Defense Forces, have targeted bill collectors for the national utility and sabotaged buildings and infrastructure, according to EarthRights International, which works on environmental and human rights issues in Myanmar.